celo-org/docs/docs/celo-holder-guide/celo-recovery.md

 ---
+title: Recover CELO from an Ethereum Address
-title: Recovering ETH or ERC-20 tokens sent to a Celo Address
+description: How to recover ETH or ERC-20 tokens if you accidentally transferred them to a CELO (previously Celo Gold address.
 slug: /celo-owner-guide/celo-recovery
 ---

+# Recover CELO from an Ethereum Address

-In this guide, steps are outlined to help you recover your ETH or ERC-20 tokens if you accidentally transferred them to a [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts) address.
+How to recover ETH or ERC-20 tokens if you accidentally transferred them to a [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts) address.

 ## Prerequisites